Pareto sensitivity, most-changing sub-fronts, and knee solutions: Introduction

+\tcb{To derive Pareto sensitivity in a convenient way and calculate the \tcb{gradient of~$f_i(x(\lambda))$ with respect to~$\lambda$,} required by our~\textit{snee} approach, with~$i \in \{1, \ldots, q\}$, we focus on the first-order necessary conditions for minimizing the weighted-sum function~$\sum_{i=1}^q \lambda_i f_i(x)$ over~$\tcb{x \in} X$, given~$\lambda \in \Lambda$.} Under the assumptions needed for the application of the implicit function theorem \tcb{(collected in Assumption~\ref{ass:IFT} in Subsection~\ref{subsec:pareto_sensitivity_calculation} for the unconstrained case~$X = \mathbb{R}^n$, and in Assumption~\ref{ass:LL_assumptions_constr} in Subsection~\ref{subsec:pareto_sensitivity_calculation_constr} for the constrained case~$X \subset \mathbb{R}^n$)}, \tcb{the solution~$x(\lambda)$ satisfying such conditions is unique.
+By applying the chain rule to the first-order necessary conditions, we will first characterize the Jacobian, or sensitivity matrix,~$\nabla x(\lambda)^\top$, and then calculate the gradient of~$f_i(x(\lambda))$ with respect to~$\lambda$.
+All these steps will be formally described in Sections~\ref{sec:unconstr} and~\ref{sec:constr}.}

-Several advantages are offered by our \textit{snee} approach (for which we provide a Python implementation\footnote{The complete code for our implementation is available at \url{https://github.com/tommaso-giovannelli/snee}}) compared to existing techniques: \begin{enumerate} \item Change on the Pareto front is quantified using the most universal concept of rate of change, i.e., first-order derivatives, eliminating the need for problem-specific, user-defined parameters. \item It offers the flexibility to compute knee solutions according to the verbal definition, but in a quantifiable and optimal form, searching the Pareto front for local or global knee solutions, without relying on an approximation of the front in advance. \item It can be applied to any number~$q$ of objective functions. \item It detects a knee solution in the intermediate region of the Pareto front only if the trade-off between improvement and deterioration in the objectives is significant enough.
-Otherwise, the knee solution may lie on the boundary of the Pareto front. \item It does not involve bilevel or minimax formulations, and it allows for easy use of off-the-shelf software. \item The approach also allows for the identification of most-changing Pareto sub-fronts of predefined size, rather than focusing on a single Pareto solution. \end{enumerate}
+Several advantages are offered by our \textit{snee} approach compared to existing techniques: \begin{enumerate} \item Change on the Pareto front is quantified using the most universal concept of rate of change, i.e., first-order derivatives, eliminating the need for problem-specific, user-defined parameters. \item It offers the flexibility to compute knee solutions according to the verbal definition, but in a quantifiable and optimal form, searching the Pareto front for local or global knee solutions, without relying on an approximation of the front in advance. \item It can be applied to any number~$q$ of objective functions. \item It detects a knee solution in the intermediate region of the Pareto front only if the trade-off between improvement and deterioration in the objectives is significant enough.
+Otherwise, the knee solution may lie on the boundary of the Pareto front. \item It does not involve bilevel or minimax formulations, and it allows for easy use of off-the-shelf software. \item The approach also allows for the identification of most-changing Pareto sub-fronts of predefined size, rather than focusing on a single Pareto \tcb{optimal} solution. \end{enumerate}